-Skin is now understood as an ecosystem.
+A person’s skin often has greater microbial diversity than their gut and skin is now viewed by scientists as an ecosystem.
 Human cells and microbes co-exist with both contributing to optimum skin health.
-Skin can often have an even greater microbial diversity than the gut.

 The results didn't follow that pattern.